alphagov/paas-tech-docs/source/documentation/deploying_apps/jenkins.md

 Both approaches require you to set up the credentials plugin first.

-### Login rate limit

-For security reasons, the PaaS will lock an account if it logs in 5 times within a 5 minute period.
-The methods we describe below will trigger a new login every time Jenkins pushes an app.

-If you have multiple Jenkins jobs, or jobs that run frequently, you should take care not to go over this rate limit by having Jenkins push 5 times from the same account within 5 minutes.

-We are looking into an alternative login method to avoid this limitation.
+Note that for security reasons, GOV.UK PaaS will lock your account if Jenkins makes multiple failed login attempts within a short period of time.
+This can happen if you provide incorrect or expired login details.
+See the [Failed login rate limit](#failed-login-rate-limit) section for more information.

 ### Setting up the credentials plugin